Skip to content

-If you have already booked your plastic surgery with me or are considering doing so, know that the success of the procedure begins long before you enter the operating room.
+If you have already booked your plastic surgery with me or are considering doing so, know that the success of the procedure begins long before you enter the theatre.
 In fact, I dare say that pre-operative preparation is just as important as the surgical technique itself.
 A well-prepared patient heals better, experiences fewer complications, recovers more quickly, and achieves superior results.

 Here you will find all the guidelines I personally provide during the first consultation: from the tests you need to undergo, to the medications you should stop taking, to how to care for your sleep, diet, and emotional state in the weeks leading up to your surgery.
 If you prefer, I also offer online consultations for patients from other cities who wish to start this planning remotely.

 Read carefully, save this page, and refer to it whenever you have questions.
 Your preparation starts now.
+You may also find it helpful to review the post-surgical recovery guide, explore our before and after gallery, and read patient testimonials.

 Every surgical procedure I perform requires a battery of preliminary tests.
 This is not medical bureaucracy.
 Each test has a reason for being and provides me with fundamental information to ensure that your surgery is absolutely safe.